Latest PPE Recommendations

 A: At this moment, Cook Children's is fortunate to have an adequate supply of personal protective equipment (PPE).
 Thankfully, we began thoughtfully conserving PPE weeks ago while preparing for the possible arrival of COVID-19 in our community.
 At this time, we are NOT asking Cook Children's employees to re-use their masks or other types of PPE in any COVID-19 specific units.
-However, we are currently reusing surgical masks that are NOT soiled or compromised in any way on other units with patients who are not in isolation.
 We are also making use of reusable cloth gowns in non-COVID-19 areas.
 In addition, as of this date, Cook Children's employees who treat COVID-19 patients should not be wearing homemade masks.

 Q: When I watched the new PPE video I noticed the clinician in the video was reusing PPE.
 Why was that if we are not doing that currently?

 A: The above answer applies here, too.
 In an effort to educate all staff IN ADVANCE OF THE potential surge of COVID-19 in DFW, we shared that video for demonstration, instructional and educational purposes.

 April 6, 2020

 Face coverings/mask guidelines for ALL STAFF: Below you will find new information and guidelines* from Infection Prevention & Occupational Health.

 As of April 3, 2020, the “CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies) especially in areas of significant community-based transmission.”

 So, how does this apply to you?